Until Sunday 8/13

 8AM – 1PM & 4 – 8PM

 America’s first art exhibition for dogs, dOGUMENTA, opens at Brookfield Place New York this August!
 Not by or about dogs, dOGUMENTA is a curated art show for dogs.
-The exhibition is the first in America to ask artists to address the canine community’s concerns, interests and worldview and to make artwork catering to a four-legged sensibility.
+The exhibition invites artists to create work addressing the canine sensibility through a variety of media—from sound and sculpture to kibble and squeaky toys.

 The concept for dOGUMENTA was born during art critic Jessica Dawson’s New York gallery walks with her rescue dog, Rocky.
 It was clear that Rocky saw art differently than humans, ignoring New York Times reviews and artist resumes and engaging directly with the work.
 Dawson realized that Rocky had something to teach human art lovers, and that he and his friends deserved an exhibition of art all their own. dOGUMENTA offers an unprecedented opportunity for the creative community to engage with a new breed of art lover and to consider its new points of view.